slint-ui/slint/docs/_templates/nightly-release-notes.md

 The attached binaries are updated once a day by a GitHub action building from the  `master` branch.

-## How To Try Out Nightly
+## How To Try Out This Development Release

 ### Rust

-For Rust users, please include the following in your Cargo.toml (or .cargo/config.toml):
+For Rust users, include the following in your Cargo.toml (or .cargo/config.toml):

 ```toml
 [patch.crates-io]